 Now that you have your website and homepage set up on Teachable, you’re ready for your sales page.
 Consider the courses homepage your storefront—an overview of who you and your team are, your offerings, and your brand.
 If your homepage is the storefront, think of the sales page as promoting individual products.
+Ahead, we’ll show you how to create and customize a sales page on Teachable.

 When you create a course, there are three pages that are auto-created: a sales page, a thank you page, and a checkout page.
 You can access the sales page in Course > Pages > Edit Sales Page.